“It’s so gay.”

 Until then, let’s speak gay with pride.

 Amy Kaufman Burk is an author, blogger and mother of three grown children.
 Her first novel, Hollywood High: Achieve The Honorable, was written in reaction to seeing gay students bullied in high school, and follows one family’s journey after their daughter comes out.
 Her second novel, Tightwire, includes a strong friendship between a gay man and a straight man, as well as two women, a couple raising 2 children, who become role model parents to the main character.
+Both novels have been on Amazon’s Top Rated List for LGBT Literary Fiction.
 Amy’s blog has several posts written in ally support of LGBTQ+.

 Amy’s Author Page On Amazon